 The Extra Debit Card also reduces the risk of overspending and hurting your score.
-Because you can’t carry over a balance, you’ll never face interest charges, either.
+Because you can’t carry a balance beyond a statement period, you’ll never face interest charges, either.

 That said, it’s not without its drawbacks.
-Most significantly, you have to pay a monthly or annual fee.
+Most significantly, you have to pay a significant annual fee.
 I’ve always disliked the idea of paying money to build credit.
 The point of building credit is to save money, and there are so many ways to build your score for free.